 - If the file you are working with is corrupted, make sure to use a different one.
 Sometimes this is not possible.
 To avoid this, make sure to keep different copies of the file.
 Redundancy with file management is a good idea if you are working with critical files.

-- For the cases where you face an incompatible video codec or an outdated version of your iMovie or macOS, you can try to update the latest version or install the right codec.
+- For the cases where you face an incompatible video codec or an outdated version of your iMovie or macOS, you can try to update to the latest version or install the right codec.
 This Apple guide might be useful.

 - On some occasions, you only have to delete preferences.
 To do that, first, activate safe mode, and then while on iMovie, press one of the command keys while holding down the option key until you see the dialogue box that allows you to delete preferences.